RedHenLab/Neural-Machine-Translation/README.md

 ## Data Preparation and Preprocessing

 Please note that these data preparation steps have to be done manually as we are dealing with a Multilingual system and each language pair might have different sources of data.
-For instance, I used many different data sources like europarl, newscommentary, commoncrawl & other opern source datasets.
+For instance, I used many different data sources like europarl, news commentary, commoncrawl & other opern source datasets.
 One can have a look at shared task on Machine Translation i.e. WMT, to get better datasets.
 I wrote a bash script which can be used to process & prepare dataset for MT.
 The following steps can be used to prepare dataset for MT:
 1) First copy the raw dataset files in the language($src-$tgt) subdirectory of the data directory in the following format:
   * train.$src-$tgt.$src
   * train.$src-$tgt.$tgt